degica/rails_drivers/README.md

 $ bundle install
 ```

-Add this line to your routes.rb:
+Finally, add these lines to your routes.rb:

 ```ruby
 require 'rails_drivers/routes'